Strippit Houdaille

 which they Certainly Are Not!

-To Properly Evaluate, Operate, & Service Your HECC80 Control,
+For You To Properly Evaluate, Operate, & Service Your HECC80 Control,

 You Need To Know Exactly What TYPE of HECC80 Control It Really Is!